mity/acutest/README.md

 ## Overview

 **Main features:**
-* Unit tests in C or C++ are supported.
+* Unit tests in C are supported.
 * No need to install/setup/configure any testing framework.
-Acutest is just a single header file, `acutest.h`.
+Cute is just a single header file, `cute.h`.
 * The header provides the program entry point (function `main()`).
 * Minimal dependencies: Core features only depend on few standard C headers, optional features may use more if available on the particular system.